emailhippo/email-verify-api-docs/docs/features.rst

 Gibberish detection
 -------------------
 A common vector for persons wishing to remain anonymous is to register or use a pre-existing domain.
-Finding an available domain is not easy and as such, many
-(unwilling to put the effort in to finding a decent domain) instead opt for a \'Gibberish\' domain such as \`sdfre45321qaxc.com\`.
+Finding an available domain is not easy and as such, many (unwilling to put the effort in to finding a decent domain) instead opt for a \'Gibberish\' domain such as \`sdfre45321qaxc.com\`.

 `Email Hippo`_ detects gibberish in both the user and domain elements of an email address.

 Unrivalled performance
 ----------------------
 Strategic data centers in Europe, aggressive caching, global network delivery optimization and cloud based auto-scaling deliver outstanding performance.
-Typical queries are answered between 0.2 to 1.5 seconds.
+Typical queries are answered between 0.2 to 1.0 seconds.

 .. note:: See :doc:`technical-spec`

 On screen reporting
 -------------------
 Every account comes with a secure on-line portal for customers to view their current and historic usage via simple but powerful, user friendly charts and reports.

 Thoughtful versioning
 ---------------------
 Endpoints are \"versioned\".
-This means that `Email Hippo`_ can continue to release new functionality without \"breaking\" existing clients committed to integrating with our systems on legacy endpoints.
+This means that `Email Hippo`_ can continue to release new functionality without \"breaking\" existing client integrations which use legacy endpoints.

 What it does
 ------------
 `Email Hippo`_ is used to check email addresses in real-time.
 Not only are syntax and domain checked, but that the user mailbox is available too.
 This is the only way to know for sure if an email address is valid.

 Additionally identified as part of the email verification process is extra information including:

 * :term:`DEA`.
 * :term:`Spam Trap`.